The Assessment Body for Systems Thinking Practitioners

 Technical Documents

-These two documents detail aspects of: the assessment of apprentice capabilities, in support of the EPA plan, and also how SPA works with providers.
+These documents detail aspects of: the assessment of apprentice capabilities, in support of the relevant version of the EPA plan, and also define part of how SPA works with providers.

 End Point Assessment Agreement